Campuswide Honors Thesis Support Seminars

 The Campuswide Honors Collegium offers a set of research courses that provides honors students who are not participating in an upper division school or major honors program with extra support during the honors thesis process: University Studies H176A (Fall) and H176C (Spring).
 [Note: These courses do not replace the required two quarters of research with your thesis advisor.]

 Fall quarter, 2 units pass/no pass

 This course will help you identify, understand, refine, and then become proficient describing the goals of your research and its background.
-Under Professor Wright’s guidance, you will learn about the research process, and work to create a research plan, and an abstract or prospectus that can become the basis for your introduction.
+You will learn about the research process, and work to create a research plan, and an abstract or prospectus that can become the basis for your introduction.
 In-class discussion, peer edits and feedback will offer the kind of support you would have in a research group.

 - University Studies H176C:

 Spring quarter, 2 units pass/no pass

 This course is designed to help you with the process of working on your thesis.
 After working on your research and writing during winter quarter under the guidance of your thesis advisor, this class will focus on polishing and refining what you have written.
 The course will also help you learn to prepare and present an oral presentation of your thesis.
 There is no prerequisite to enroll in this course.